Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 Now we can use D3 to load our data with fetch requests.

-{crop-start: 52, crop-end: 64, format: javascript, line-numbers: false}
+{crop-start: 52, crop-end: 64, format: javascript, line-numbers: off}
 ![Data loading](code_samples/es6v2/DataHandling.js)

 Here you can see another ES6 trick: default argument values.
 If `callback` is undefined, we set it to `_.noop` - a function that does nothing.
 This lets us later call `callback()` without worrying whether it's defined.